akalongman/laravel-lodash/README.md

 Command  | Description
 ------------- | -------------
 `php artisan clear-all`  |  Clear entire cache and all cached routes, views, etc.
+`php artisan db:clear`  |  Drop all tables from database.
+Options:<br/>--database= : The database connection to use.<br/>--force : Force the operation to run when in production.<br/>--pretend : Dump the SQL queries that would be run.
+`php artisan db:dump`  |  Dump database to sql file using mysqldump CLI utility.
+Options:<br/>--database= : The database connection to use.<br/>--path= : Folder path for store database dump files.
+`php artisan db:restore {file}`  |  Dump database to sql file using mysqldump CLI utility.
+Options:<br/>--database= : The database connection to use.<br/>--force : Force the operation to run when in production
+`php artisan log:clear`  |  Clear log files from `storage/logs`.
+Options:<br/>--force : Force the operation to run when in production.

 ### Middlewares

 Middleware  | Description
 ------------- | -------------
 `AllowCorsRequests`  |  Allows cross origin requests.
-You can configure allowed hosts, methods and headers in the configuration file
+Can be configured allowed hosts, methods and headers in the configuration file
+`XssSecurity`  |  Sets XSS Security headers.
+Can be configured excluded URI-s, etc.

 ### Functional